mnacfil/fontapi-chat-app/README.md

 Clone this repo by typing in your command line.

     git clone git@github.com:mnacfil/fontapi-exam-chat-app.git

+After typing this, you need a passphrase key to be able to clone it in your local,

+Here's the passphrase key : phidias22

 After cloning, you will see fontapi-exam-chat-app folder.

 Navigate to fontapi-exam-chat-app folder by typing.

     cd ./fontapi-exam-chat-app

+Navigate to server folder by typing.

+    cd ./server

 In, server folder install all the dependencies by typing.

     npm install